jobergner/backent-cli/README.md

 Writing code generation with jennifer was tedious but the written code is very maintainable compared to templates.

+### actions convenience
+the user should be able to pass entire objects as parameters instead of destructuring objects into many parameters in order to conveniently have all the data available on the server

 ### TODO
 - the generated code should prefix user defined names (or in some other way alter them to be unique) so they do not conflict with local variables
 - find out if sync.Pool is helpful for managing tree structs (cause theyre very big)